daviddpd/BreadBoxNet/ipsec/README.md

   * Tip: `start shell` and use `cat > x.set`, then paste, then Cntrl-D to close file.  back to `cli`, `edit` and then `load set x.set`
 	* When possible, compose in a decent text editor and SCP file to the SRX.
 	* Tip: Configure over the serial console, the system, ssh and a management port, even a non-routed network.
 Faster and nicer than 9600 bps.
+* Peer's IKE-ID validation failed during negotiation
+  * The `my_identifier address` in raccon is mismatched to the `remote-identity` on the Juniper side.
+Or the remote-identity/local-identity are mismatched between two Junipers.
+It is unclear if there is a specific string or IP these idenifiers should be, but it appears that they are just that - an identifier, not specified by the protocol.
+So, whether this is the InnerIP or the OuterIP - may not matter, as long as they are aligned.